Virus deaths could rise as infections fall

 Australia’s deputy chief medical officer has warned coronavirus deaths will continue to rise even if Victorian infections continue to stabilise.

-The nation recorded its deadliest day of the pandemic on Monday with 19 new deaths in Victoria, 14 of which were linked to aged care.
+The nation has recorded its equal deadliest day of the pandemic on Tuesday with 19 deaths in Victoria.

+The state also had 331 new cases, slightly higher than the 322 on Monday, which was the lowest figure in almost two weeks.

 Deputy Chief Health Officer Michael Kidd was cautiously optimistic about the trend.

-Professor Kidd said it was heartening to see declining cases over the past five days.
+Professor Kidd said it was heartening to see declining cases in the past five days.

 “While we still have hundreds of cases being reported each day, we will continue to have people admitted to hospital and people becoming gravely unwell,” he said.